ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Source-Control-Best-Practices.rst

    $ git config --global core.excludesfile ~/.gitignore_global

 A global gitignore is useful for excluding files that are specific to a developer's machine or editor and are not intended to be committed to any repository.

 Authentication and credentials
 ------------------------------

 When contributing to ROS 2 repositories, contributors will often interact with Git hosting services such as GitHub.

-SSH keys and Git credential helpers can simplify authentication and avoid repeatedly entering credentials when pushing changes or interacting with remote repositories.
+SSH keys and Git credential helpers can simplify authentication.
+Avoid repeatedly entering credentials when pushing changes or interacting with remote repositories.

 Rather than duplicating setup instructions here, refer to the official GitHub and Git documentation for recommended configuration steps.

 Additional resources
 --------------------